-The hub-and-spoke structure has characterized the reorganization of transportation networks, notably for air, rail and maritime transportation.
-It has reduced costs and improved efficiently through the consolidation of freight and passengers at hubs (or gateways).
-Despite cost savings, the flows, modes and terminals that are used by pursuing logistical integration tend to be less sustainable and environmentally friendly.
+The hub-and-spoke structure has characterized the reorganization of transportation networks, notably for air, rail, and maritime transportation.
+It has reduced costs and improved efficiency by consolidating freight and passengers at hubs (or gateways).
+Despite cost savings, the flows, modes, and terminals used by pursuing logistical integration tend to be less sustainable and environmentally friendly.
 The hub-and-spoke structure concentrates traffic at a relatively small number of terminals.
-This concentration exacerbates local environmental problems, such as noise, air pollution and traffic congestion.
-Thus, even if overall an hub-and-spoke network has a lower level of total externalities than a point-to-point network [E(A) < E(B)], a large share of the environmental externalities are assumed by a single node; the hub.
+This concentration exacerbates local environmental problems, such as noise, air pollution, and traffic congestion.
+Thus, even if overall a hub-and-spoke network has a lower level of total externalities than a point-to-point network [E(A) < E(B)], a large share of the environmental externalities are assumed by a single node; the hub.